 LAST WITNESSES TO THE PROMISES

 Paul, who regarded himself as the least of the apostles and more than five hundred preceded him, was the most important witness.
-He depended on the Old Testament and what he learned about Jesus from someone other than the apostles (Gal.
-1:15-24; Ac.
-9:10-19).
-Paul believed that “All Scripture is given by inspiration of God, and is profitable for teaching, rebuking, correcting and learning how to do what is right, so that a man of God is fit and prepared for every good work” (II Tim.
-3:16-17).
-He better than any one understood the reason for Jesus’ sacrificial death.
+He depended on the Old Testament and on what he learned about Jesus from someone other than the apostles (Galatians 1:15-24; Acts 9:10-19).
+Paul believed that “All Scripture is given by inspiration of God, and is profitable for teaching, rebuking, correcting and learning how to do what is right, so that a man of God is fit and prepared for every good work” (II Timothy 3:16-17).
+Paul, better than anyone, understood the reason for Jesus’ sacrificial death.
 “But Christ has indeed been raised from the dead, the first fruits of those who had fallen asleep.
 For since death came through a man, the resurrection of the dead comes also through a man.
-For as in Adam all die, so in Christ all will be made alive” (I Cor.
-15:20-22).
-Adam by being disobedient to the will of God brought death on all men.
-In contrast, Jesus by being obedient to God’s will brought men back to life.
-Jesus did not reveal himself to Paul as to the other believers.
-His was a supernatural encounter with a blinding light and a commanding voice with irresistible orders.
+For as in Adam all die, so in Christ all will be made alive” (I Corinthians 15:20-22).
+Adam by being disobedient to the Will of God brought death on all men.
+In contrast, Jesus, by being obedient to God’s Will, brought men back to life.
+Jesus did not reveal Himself to Paul as to the other believers.
+Paul’s meeting with Jesus was a supernatural encounter with a blinding light and a commanding voice with irresistible orders.
 That, however, was not how redemption began.
 It is curious that the flesh had to be healed before the soul could be saved.
-The new man had to be without spot or wrinkle, free of sin and perfect like a lamb without blemish (I Pe.
-1:19).
+The new man had to be without spot or wrinkle, free of sin and perfect like a lamb without blemish (I Peter 1:19).

 The same author of the Third Gospel had more to share about Jesus with Theophilus.
 “In the first report, Dear Theophilus, I wrote of all that Jesus did and taught from the beginning until the day when he was taken up to heaven.
 Before he was taken up, he instructed through the Holy Spirit the apostles whom he had chosen.
 He showed himself to these men after his death, and gave ample proof that he was alive.
 Over a period of forty days, he taught them about the kingdom of God.
 During that time, he told his disciples not to leave Jerusalem; but ‘wait for the promise made by my Father, about which you have heard me speak: John baptized with water, but you will be baptized with the Holy Spirit, in a few days from now’”(Ac.
 1:1-5; Lk.
 24:13-53).
 “But you will receive power when the Holy Spirit comes upon you; and you will bear witness about me in Jerusalem, and in Judea and Samaria, and then to the very ends of the earth” (Ac.
 1:8; Mt.
 28:18-20).
 It was with the coming of the Holy Spirit that Jesus’ prayer reached us who have come to believe in their witnessing through their writings about Jesus (Jn 17:20).